What to do if you've got a 2.2 and want a graduate job in property

 - Research firms thoroughly; carefully tailor your application specifically to each employer to make a good first impression.

 - Even first-class graduates won’t succeed in property if they lack the required motivation, communication and interpersonal skills, one property recruiter told us.
-Show recruiters how you’ve developed these skills – whether through work experience, extracurricular activities or volunteering – to grab their attention even without a 2.1.
+Show recruiters how you’ve developed these skills – whether through work experience or extracurricular activities – to grab their attention even without a 2.1.

 - Work experience outside the property sector is valuable, as long as you can show how the roles you had and the skills you developed, such as commercial awareness, are transferable to a property job.
 See more advice on making the most of your work experience in your property applications here.

-Larger employers that stipulate a 2.1 partly do this to provide a cut-off point that keeps applications to a manageable level; property giants such as Knight Frank and Cushman & Wakefield regularly receive over 1,000 applications for 20–50 places.
-Smaller and less well known employers may be more flexible as they don’t have the same volume of applications.
-Start researching local and regional property firms to find out if they’re willing to take on graduates who have missed out on a 2.1.
+Larger employers that stipulate a 2.1 partly do this to provide a cut-off point that keeps applications to a manageable level; after all, the property giants regularly receive many times more applications than they have jobs.
+Smaller and less well known employers may be more flexible as they don’t have the same volume of applications, so research local and regional property firms to find out if they’re willing to take on graduates who have missed out on a 2.1.
+Some lettings agencies, for example, are less interested in your level of education than they are in your transferable skills.

 You could also think more broadly and consider alternative employers who offer property-related jobs.
 For example, organisations in the retail sector often need people to manage their property assets, while the graduate in the case study below managed to find property-related work in the transport sector.
-Some construction companies offer graduate roles in areas such as facilities management, where you can use your background directly to deal with property acquisition, planning, renovation and management; there are some specialist facilities management firms you could look into too.
-Project management is also a possibility.
+Some construction companies offer graduate roles in areas such as facilities management , where you can use your background directly to potentially deal with property acquisition, planning, renovation and management; there are some specialist facilities management firms you could look into too.
 Certain employers in these sectors demand a 2.1, but others may be more flexible.

 WARNING: It’s vital to contact individual employers to find out their views on the merits of a postgraduate degree if you’ve got a 2.2 at undergraduate level, as attitudes differ between firms.

-A former recruiter at Cushman & Wakefield emphasises that the property firm takes into account events that have prevented a candidate achieving a 2.1 and adds that they can be used to make an application stronger if the applicant shows how they dealt with a difficult situation.
+A former recruiter at Cushman & Wakefield emphasises that the property firm takes into account events that have prevented a candidate achieving a 2.1.
+She added that these circumstances can be used to make an application stronger if the applicant shows how they dealt with a difficult situation.

 Most major property firms don’t indicate on their websites how applicants should disclose their mitigating circumstances, so contact employers directly if there’s no clear section for flagging this up on the application form.